WildcatZack/fastapi-jinja-bootstrap-starter/README.md

 - Visit `/` to see the Bootstrap navbar, alert, and card components.
 - Click `About` or `Docs` (`/about`, `/docs-page`) to confirm the active nav state updates.
+- Add `?theme=kentucky` to any page to preview the Kentucky colorway (e.g., `/?theme=kentucky`).
+Drop the query string or use `?theme=default` to revert.
+The overrides are scoped to a class so Bootstrap's built-in light/dark modes stay intact.

 ## Development